zf-fr/zfr-stripe/README.md

 new attributes, if a property is marked as deprecated)...

 However, for a PHP wrapper, it does not make really much sense to follow this versioning schema.
-Instead, I release a new version descriptor each time new attributes are added to **the requests** or if they expose new endpoints.
+Instead, I release a new version descriptor each time new attributes are added/removed to **the requests** or if they expose new endpoints.
 For instance, on 2014-01-31, Stripe released a way to attach multiple subscriptions to a customer.
 This resulted in additional methods, additional attributes for the requests and the removal of old methods.

 By default, each new minor version (1.1.0 to 1.2.0 for instance) *may* update the service descriptor to the latest